-In general, the shape of the fiber endings is defined in the GAD format by the value after the keys FiberEndType1 (for the start point) and FiberEndType2 (for the end point), which can have the following values:
+In general, the shape of the fiber endings is defined in the GAD format by the value after the keys FiberEndType1 (End Type Front) for the start point and FiberEndType2 (End Type Back) for the end point, which can have the following values:

 - Flat: The fiber ending is planar, and the fiber direction is perpendicular to the according plane.
-No additional parameters are needed. - CuttingPlane: The fiber ending is planar, and the according plane is perpendicular to a normal vector, specified by the vector after the keys CuttingPlane1 (for the start point) and CuttingPlane2 (for the end point). - Rounded: The fiber ending is rounded.
+No additional parameters are needed. - CuttingPlane: The fiber ending is planar, and the according plane is perpendicular to a normal vector, specified by the vector after the keys CuttingPlane1 (Cut Plane Front) for the start point and CuttingPlane2 (Cut Plane Back) for the end point.

+Rounded: The fiber ending is rounded.
 No additional parameters are needed.
+These options are available for all non-infinite fiber object types.